wapiti-scanner/wapiti/doc/FAQ.md

 ### How do I execute Wapiti ? ###

-Wapiti is a console tool so it must be launched from a terminal (Konsole or GnomeTerminal on Linux, etc)
+Wapiti is a console tool, so it must be launched from a terminal (Konsole or GnomeTerminal on Linux, etc)
 If you installed Wapiti then the binary should be in your path.
-Otherwise you will have to launch it from the bin folder once the archive is uncompressed.
+Otherwise, you will have to launch it from the bin folder once the archive is uncompressed.
 On Linux and OSX, just typing `wapiti` should work.

 ### Where can I get some help about options ? ###

 The manpage (Linux or HTML version) is the best way to have detailed information about the options.
 If you are really lost, feel free to contact me.

+### I have a warning about the ssl module not working ! ###

+The `ssl` module requires the Python libraries [SSLyze](https://github.com/nabla-c0d3/sslyze) and [humanize](https://github.com/python-humanize/humanize).
+The module is optional therefore you need to install those dependencies to use the `ssl` module.

 ### I have some UnicodeDecodeError as soon as I launch Wapiti ! ###